-In accordance with KRS 91A.0810 and 806 KAR 2:092, if the local government premium tax is included in the premium charge to the policyholder, the insurance company shall include on either the renewal certificates or billings the amount of the local government tax charged for the period and the name of the taxing jurisdiction to which the local government tax is due.
-Insurance companies should refer to 806 KAR 2:092 for further instructions regarding the contents of the disclosure.
+In accordance with KRS 91A.0810 and 806 KAR 2:092, if the local government premium tax is included in the premium charge to the policyholder, the insurance company/surplus lines broker shall disclose the amount of the local government tax charged for the period and the name of the taxing jurisdiction to which the local government tax is due.
+For newly issued policies, the disclosure shall be included on the policy, the declaration sheet, or the initial billing instrument.
+For renewed or newly endorsed policies, the disclosure shall be included on the renewal certificate or the billing instrument for each period for which premium or additional premium is charged to the policyholder.

+Insurance companies/surplus lines brokers should refer to 806 KAR 2:092 for further instructions regarding the contents of the disclosure.